What Are Prebiotics?

 Do I need to take prebiotics regularly?

-As you can see from table 1, prebiotics and probiotics co-exist together naturally.
-Undoubtedly, prebiotics usually exists in those niches in abundance for the proper probiotics to flourish.
+As you can see from Table 1, prebiotics and probiotics co-exist together naturally.
+Undoubtedly, prebiotics usually exist in those niches in abundance for the proper probiotics to flourish.
 As a result, we do not have to pay special attention to them.
 Indeed, probiotics should thrive naturally and make peace with human hosts.
 And that peace will be ours as hosts also.

 Under normal conditions, a healthy diet with proper portions of fermented food should be sufficient for most people’s gut health.
-Similarly, other niches should take care of themselves as long as we do not interrupt them too much with excessive personal hygiene.
+Other niches, mouth and skin, are different stories under modern lifestyle.
+Prebiotic supplements can help oral and skin probiotics recover after oral hygiene or showering.
 Please see my other blog on probiotics for additional details.